-The Annenberg Institute houses three interconnected, faculty-led centers of work that generate new and provocative research; spur and evaluate related initiatives and innovations; collaborate with local, national and international partners; and help train and inspire a new generation of scholars focused on improving educational equality for children and youth.
+The Annenberg Institute houses interconnected, faculty-led centers of work that generate new and provocative research; spur and evaluate related initiatives and innovations; collaborate with local, national and international partners; and help train and inspire a new generation of scholars focused on improving educational equality for children and youth.

 Please note: Websites for these centers are under construction; check back soon for updates.